-When I was a child in small town Oklahoma, I collapsed walking home from school one day after eating pecans.
-Apparently I had never encountered pecans in England where I grew up and I had a very severe, life-threatening allergic reaction (anaphylaxis.)
+When the skeptical cardiologist was a child in small-town Oklahoma, he collapsed walking home from school one day after eating pecans.
+Apparently, he had never encountered pecans in England where he grew up and suffered a very severe, life-threatening allergic reaction (anaphylaxis.)

 Since then I had, until recently, concluded (based on my own multiple food reactions and research) that I was allergic to “tree nuts.”